Vadym79/AWSLambdaJavaAuroraServerlessV2DataApi/READme.md

 Example of Lambda using the new Amazon Aurora Serverless V2 Data API with AWS SDK for Java

+To use t you're required to:

-Execute these 2  sql statements before calling GetProductByIdViaServerlessV2DataAPILambda via API Gateway
+1) Execute these 2  sql statements before calling GetProductByIdViaServerlessV2DataAPILambda via API Gateway

 CREATE TABLE products (
     id int,